VesOps/Algorithmics/README.md

 # Description

 - A collaborative repo for VCE Algorithmics work and Computer Science problems
-- Sai, Rhitt, Edward and Daniel
+- Sai, Rhitt, Edward, Daniel and Daniel